 Leave the pretty grass standing for winter to provide food for birds and cover for quail, turkeys, and ground-nesting birds.
 You'll love the look.

 This low-maintenance ornamental will grow just about anywhere and will tolerate poor soils.
 This all-around star performer is one of the most versatile perennial grasses one can plant.
 Order The Blues today!

 This native American grass was once the dominant grass across prairies and open woods throughout most of North America.
 It suits nearly any garden style, from cottage gardens to Zen and modern or contemporary.
 The Blues is truly a classic in the landscape.

 It tolerates everything from heavy clay to rocky, thin and poor soil.
 Use this deep-rooted perennial grass to stabilize a slope and prevent erosion.

-Depending on where you live, you may have heard his beautiful ornamental utility grass called Bunch Grass, Sage Grass, or Beard Grass.
+Depending on where you live, you may have heard about this beautiful ornamental utility grass called Bunch Grass, Sage Grass, or Beard Grass.
 It has become a vital part of good soil conservation in modern landscapes.
-Use The Blues to recapture soil structure and provide erosion control, which is so important in drought tolerant landscapes.
+Use The Blues to recapture soil structure and provide erosion control, which is so important in drought-tolerant landscapes.

-Because of its wide range of adaptability, the Little Bluestem is frequently seen in commercial landscape, parks and woodland planting.
-It absolutely shines in mass plantings used in meadow or prairie displays or in large areas as a fill plant for erosion control.
+Because of its wide range of adaptability, the Little Bluestem is frequently seen in commercial landscapes, parks, and woodland planting.
+It absolutely shines in mass plantings used in meadows or prairie displays or in large areas as a fill plant for erosion control.

 Plant at 2 feet on center for mass planting of a quick fill within two seasons.
 Measure from the center of one to the center of the next.
 You can either mow or trim in early spring.